I'm a fan of classic TV shows and films. My articles focus on the Christian themes and aspects that can be found in these shows and films.

 To find out what is the will of God and to do it wholeheartedly.

 The above response is something all Christians should contemplate at some point.
-Finding out what God's will for your life is a hard task.
+Finding out what God's will is for your life is a hard task.
 We may already have an idea of what we think it is, just like Maria who believed that she meant to live out her life in the Abbey as a nun serving God.
-However, when her concept of what God's will for her life is challenged she immediately tries to resist any suggestions that it could be wrong.
+However, when her concept of God's will for her life is challenged, she immediately tries to resist any suggestions that it could be wrong.
 She goes into denial mode and tries to get Mother Abbess to change her mind.
 Mother Abbess is steadfast in her resolve and when she explains the reasons why she needs to leave the Abbey for a short time, Maria reluctantly agrees.

 The same thing can happen to us when faced with the possibility that what we thought was God's will for our life may not be what God really wants for us.
 We have to pray and seek God to find out what it is, even when he closes the door.